5T33Z0/OC-Little-Translated/D_Updating_OpenCore/README.md

 ![Sync_release](https://user-images.githubusercontent.com/76865553/155942200-876515cc-02c7-4144-830b-dfe266ad98d2.png)</br>
 For Dev versions, you need to add a link to a repo to download the OC files from.
 Alternatively, you can click on "Import" to open a downloaded .zip containing OpenCore files (for example the builds listed on [Dortania's Website](https://dortania.github.io/builds/?product=OpenCorePkg&viewall=true)):</br>
 ![NIGHTLY](https://user-images.githubusercontent.com/76865553/155942273-805db986-8743-435a-8665-8714c940af38.png)</br>
-3. Mark the Checkboxes for Kexts you want to update (otherwise they will be ignored) and click on "Check Kexts Updaates Online".
+3. Mark the Checkboxes for Kexts you want to update (otherwise they will be ignored) and click on "Check Kexts Updates Online".
 This will download the latest available kexts.
 If some kext can't be found, add it's github URL to the Database "Kext Url" section and scan again.
 4. Click on "Update" to apply the new Kexts.
 5. In the "OpenCore" list, select the OpenCore files, drivers you want to update and click on "Star Sync".
 The same color coding applies!
 6. You will be notified once it's done:</br>